theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 The computer is basically doing this:

-1. Collecting data from tables according to FROM
+1. Collecting data from tables according to `FROM`
-2. Filtering rows according to WHERE
+2. Filtering rows according to `WHERE`
-3. Sorting results according to ORDER BY
+3. Sorting results according to `ORDER BY`
-4. Displaying requested columns or expressions according to SELECT
+4. Displaying requested columns or expressions according to `SELECT`

-When we write queries, SQL dictates the query parts be supplied in a particular order: SELECT, FROM, WHERE, ORDER BY.
+When we write queries, SQL dictates the query parts be supplied in a particular order: `SELECT`, `FROM`, `WHERE`, `ORDER BY`.
 Note that this is not the same order in which the query is executed.

 ***Exercise 4: Let's try to combine what we've learned so far in a single query.
 Using the surveys table write a query to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places), for rodents captured in 1999, ordered alphabetically by the species ID.***

-##Aggregation
+## Aggregation

 Aggregation allows us to combine results by grouping records based on value and to calculate combined values in groups.

-Let’s go to the surveys table and find out how many individuals there are.
+Let’s go to the **surveys** table and find out how many individuals there are.
 Using the wildcard simply counts the number of records (rows)

     SELECT COUNT(*)
     FROM surveys;